Topl/Knowledge-Base/docs/Developer/BaaS Portal Onboarding/topl-api-keys.md

 :::info

-You can sign up for API keys by creating a project detailed in the guide below.
+To sign up for API keys, create a project as detailed in the guide below.

 :::